 -If you are seriously starting from scratch, I would recommend that you find a good A-Z course that will take you through everything you need to know to get started.

 -Remember that learning interior decorating and design is separate to learning how to run a business.

 -Decorating is your quickest bet, but depending on your future ambitions, you may want to focus on design as well as decorating, or even consider taking an accredited course.

 If you are still unsure of what type of designer you want to be this article may be useful:

-Are there any platforms out there that teach both decorating/design and virtual design as a business?
+Are there any platforms out there that teach, decorating, design and the virtual design business model all in one?